Ultrapure water: Non-volatile residue

 Another type of contamination in UPW is dissolved inorganic material, primarily silica.
-Silica is one of the most abundant minerals on the planet and is found in all water supplies.
 Any dissolved inorganic material has the potential to remain on the wafer as the UPW dries.
-Once again this can lead to a significant loss in yield.
-To detect trace amounts of dissolved inorganic material a measurement of non-volatile residue is commonly used.
-This technique involves using a nebulizer to create droplets of UPW suspended in a stream of air.
-These droplets are dried at a high temperature to produce an aerosol of non-volatile residue particles.
-A measurement device called a condensation particle counter then counts the residue particles to give a reading in parts per trillion (ppt) by weight.
+Nonvolatile material can be detected by using nebulizer to create small droplets liquid suspended in a stream of gas.
+These droplets are dried an aerosol of non-volatile residue particles that can be counted by light scattering techniques.